 Deloitte's insights on operational excellence suggest that employee engagement in quality initiatives is a critical factor for success.
 Encouraging a sense of ownership and accountability among staff can lead to more innovative solutions and a proactive approach to managing COQ.

-To improve the effectiveness of implementation, we can leverage best practice documents in COQ.
-These resources below were developed by management consulting firms and COQ subject matter experts.
+To improve the effectiveness of implementation, we can leverage the COQ templates below that were developed by management consulting firms and COQ subject matter experts.

 Adopting a new COQ methodology necessitates seamless integration with existing operational systems to ensure continuity and minimize disruption.
 The first step is a compatibility analysis to understand how new processes can be embedded into the current ecosystem without causing significant operational downtime.
 Typically, this involves process mapping and identifying areas where the new COQ processes can be overlaid or need to replace existing ones.